 Academy Council

-Waycroft Academy is part of the Cabot Learning Federation, a multi-academy trust that is responsible for a number of academies across Bristol, South Gloucestershire and North Somerset.
+Waycroft Academy is part of the Cabot Learning Federation, a multi-academy trust that is responsible for a number of academies across Bristol, South Gloucestershire, North Somerset, Gloucester and Somerset.
 Governance for a multi-academy trust operates at two levels.
 At trust level, there is a Board of Directors.
 The directors are accountable to the Department for Education and external government agencies, including the Charity Commission, for the quality of the education the trust provides and the effective use of the associated academy funding.
 They are required to have systems in place through which they can assure themselves of quality, financial probity, safety and good practice.
 The Board is provided assurance on a number of these areas through various sub-committees, as shown in the diagram below.
+Visit the CLF website for more information about the board.

 Co-Chairs of Academy Council